NinaZumel/dark_tales_sleuth/content/blog/2021-01-14-wrapping-up-volume-one.md

 * * *

-"[The Dervise Alfouran](https://archive.org/details/eveningtalesfor00unkngoog/page/n168/mode/2up)" and "[Hassan Assar](https://archive.org/details/eveningtalesfor00unkngoog/page/n176/mode/2up)" are both originally from the 1764 collection [_Tales of the Genii_](https://archive.org/stream/talesofgenii00morerich?ref=ol#page/n5/mode/2up) by "Sir Charles Morell, Formerly Ambassador for the British Settlements in India to the Great Mogul."
+"[**The Dervise Alfouran**](https://archive.org/details/eveningtalesfor00unkngoog/page/n168/mode/2up)" and "[**Hassan Assar**](https://archive.org/details/eveningtalesfor00unkngoog/page/n176/mode/2up)" are both originally from the 1764 collection [_Tales of the Genii_](https://archive.org/stream/talesofgenii00morerich?ref=ol#page/n5/mode/2up) by "Sir Charles Morell, Formerly Ambassador for the British Settlements in India to the Great Mogul."
 They were supposedly translations of a Persian work by an imam named Horam.

 In reality, the tales are an English-authored pastiche of _The Arabian Nights_, which first appeared in English over the period 1706-1708 as an anonymous translation of Antione Galland's French translation (1704-1717).
 Galland's translation is the first European appearance of the story cycle known as _One Thousand and One Nights_, or _The Arabian Nights_.
 The author of _Tales of the Genii_, James Ridley, briefly held a chaplaincy with the East India Company, though I can't tell whether he ever went to India (I think he didn't).
 At the time that he wrote _Tales of the Genii_, Ridley held a church living in Essex that had been handed down from his father.
 He died in 1765.